 What makes a good scientific presentation?
-In this 3-hour interactive workshop, we will collectively answer this question in three parts.
-The first section will focus on slide preparation and rehearsal, with emphasis on format and narrative.
-In the more interactive second part, we will explore the characteristics of good delivery, as well as how to deal with Q&A. Finally, the benefits of feedback and reflection will be addressed in the third section.
+In this 2-hour interactive online workshop, participants will collectively explore slide preparation and rehearsal, with emphasis on format and narrative.
+Participants will also practice the characteristics of good delivery, as well as how to deal with Q&A sessions.
 Knowledge gained from this workshop will provide participants with new perspectives to improve their slide preparation and delivery skills.
-Participants are requested to bring a computer, tablet, or smartphone that can access the internet.
+We will also address how to adapt your presentation style to a remote context.

 How much does it cost?

 The workshop is free.

 Registration is now open for the Fall 2020 workshop.
 To register, please fill in the registration form:

 One week prior to the workshop, you will receive a zoom link and preparatory readings for the different modules.
 If you have any questions, please contact Tomlinson.project [at] mcgill.ca.